-- first, we are exposed to aggressive competition in the domestic Greek market; - second, we are exposed to currency exchange rate fluctuations, particularly in relation to the Euro (€) and the U.K. sterling (£); - third, price fluctuations in raw materials could adversely affect the Group's manufacturing costs; - fourth, the current economic crisis could continue to adversely affect consumer spending for the Group's products, particularly in Greece, Italy, the United Kingdom and the United States; and - fifth, the COVID-19 pandemic that is affecting our global business and operations.
+- first, we are exposed to aggressive competition in the domestic Greek market; - second, we are exposed to currency exchange rate fluctuations, particularly in relation to the Euro (€) and the U.K. sterling (£); - third, price fluctuations in raw materials could adversely affect the Group's manufacturing costs; - fourth, the current economic crisis could continue to adversely affect consumer spending for the Group's products, particularly in Greece, Italy, the United Kingdom and the United States; - fifth, the ongoing conflict between Russia and Ukraine may affect the Group's costs, which may have an effect on the Group's results; and - sixth, the COVID-19 pandemic that is affecting our global business and operations.